Read "Think About it..." Online Warrior Stories | Excerpts | News Articles | Poems

 Otto Becker got one piece of metal in his neck, and was killed instantly.
 I got about 30 pieces, and I was luckier.
 But at that moment I did not know, whether I will die or be a cripple, or if the

-Germans, who were getting ready to give up the position in a hurry, will take me with them or leave me.
-And what kind of Russian will I meet, one like Hugo Panten or a better one.
-Two buddies put me in a blanket and carried me to a first aid station.
-There I saw rows of wounded soldiers.
-The doctor gave me a tetanus and a morphine shot and put me on the next ambulance.
-It was a bumpy ride and it hurt.
-I could not afford the luxury to pass out.
-Soon I came to a field hospital, was put on a table, and a doctor took several shrapnell out of my body, all without anesthesia.
+It was a bumpy ride and it hurt, but a check on myself and a feeling told me that I will be alright.
+Later we passed a dozen German tanks facing the Russians and then I could afford the luxury to pass out.
+Soon I came to a field hospital, was put on a table, and a doctor took several shrapnel out of my body, all without anesthesia.
 But I did not mind.
 Then I was taken to a hospital train, got a place on the floor, covered with straw and the train soon took off for a ride to Kiev.
 When I looked around me and saw the mangled bodies, I felt grateful that my injuries were not that serious.

-One day after the war on a Sunday morning I was stopped by the Communist Police because they always saw me in a suit carrying a small bag on Sundays.
+Horst then told me of an incident after the war while they still lived in Germany.
+He said, "One day after the war on a Sunday morning I was stopped by the Communist Police because they always saw me in a suit carrying a small bag on Sundays.
 They demanded to know what was in my bag.
 I gave it to them for inspection.
-They pulled out my Bible and in looking at it, they demanded;

-“What is this good for!’
-I replied, ‘It is good for you to read!’
+“What is this good for?"
+I replied, "It is good for you to read."

-They tossed it back into my bag and told me to be off!”
+They tossed it back into my bag and told me to be off.

 Authors Note: Horst Hilbert is a friend of mine and has since passed away since he gave me his story.
 But when he was alive, one of the many things he told me was this about freedom.